D. On How to Undergo Judgment and Chastisement, and Trials and Refinement

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Practice (6)

 373. For every step of God’s work, there is a way that people should cooperate.
-God refines people so that they have confidence as they undergo refinements.
-God perfects people so that they have confidence to be perfected by God and are willing to accept His refinements and to be dealt with and pruned by God.
+God refines people so that they have faith as they undergo refinements.
+God perfects people so that they have faith to be perfected by God and are willing to accept His refinements and to be pruned by God.
 The Spirit of God works within people to bring them enlightenment and illumination, and to have them cooperate with Him and practice.
 God does not speak during refinements.
 He does not utter His voice, but still, there is work that people should do.
-You should uphold what you already have, you should still be able to pray to God, be close to God, and stand witness before God; in this way you will fulfill your own duty.
-All of you should see clearly from God’s work that His trials of people’s confidence and love require that they pray more to God, and that they more often savor God’s words before Him.
-If God enlightens you and has you understand His will, and yet you do not put any of this into practice, you will gain nothing.
-When you put God’s words into practice, you should still be able to pray to Him, and when you savor His words you should come before Him and seek and be full of confidence in Him, with no trace of feeling disheartened or cold.
+You should uphold what you already have, you should still be able to pray to God, be close to God, and stand firm in your witness before God; in this way you will fulfill your own duty.
+All of you should see clearly from God’s work that His trials of people’s faith and love require that they pray more to God, and that they more often savor God’s words before Him.
+If God enlightens you and has you understand His intentions, and yet you do not practice at all, you will gain nothing.
+When you put God’s words into practice, you should still be able to pray to Him, and when you savor His words you should come before Him and seek and be full of faith in Him, with no trace of feeling disheartened or cold.
 Those who do not put God’s words into practice are full of energy during gatherings, but fall into darkness when they return home.
 There are some who do not even want to gather together.
-So, you must clearly see what duty it is that people should fulfill.
-You may not know what God’s will actually is, but you can perform your duty, you can pray when you should, you can put the truth into practice when you should, and you can do what people ought to do.
+So, you must clearly see what duty it is that people should perform.
+You may not know what God’s intentions actually are, but you can perform your duty, you can pray when you should, you can put the truth into practice when you should, and you can do what people ought to do.
 You can uphold your original vision.
 In this way, you will be more able to accept God’s next step of work.
-When God works in a hidden way, it is a problem if you do not seek.
+When God works in a hidden way, it is a problem if you do not pursue.
 When He speaks and preaches during assemblies, you listen with enthusiasm, but when He does not speak you lack energy and draw back.
 What kind of person acts in this way?
 This is someone who just follows wherever the herd goes.
 They have no stance, no testimony, and no vision!
 Most people are like this.
 If you continue on that way, one day when you come upon a great trial, you will fall into punishment.
-Having a stance is very important in God’s process of perfecting people.
+Having a stance is most important in God’s process of perfecting people.
 If you do not doubt a single step of God’s work, if you fulfill man’s duty, if you sincerely uphold what God has you put into practice, that is, you remember God’s exhortations, and no matter what He does in the present day you do not forget His exhortations, if you have no doubt about His work, maintain your stance, uphold your testimony, and are victorious every step of the way, then in the end you will be perfected by God and be made into an overcomer.
 If you are able to stand firm through every step of God’s trials, and if you can still stand firm at the very end, then you are an overcomer, you are someone who has been perfected by God.
 If you cannot stand firm in your current trials, then in the future it will become even more difficult.
 If you only undergo an insignificant amount of suffering and you do not pursue the truth, then ultimately you will gain nothing.
 You will be left empty-handed.
 There are some people who give up their pursuit when they see that God is not speaking, and their heart becomes scattered.
 Is such a person not a fool?
 These kinds of people have no reality.
-When God is speaking, they are always running around, appearing busy and enthusiastic on the outside, but now that He is not speaking, they stop seeking.
+When God is speaking, they are always running around, appearing busy and enthusiastic on the outside, but now that He is not speaking, they stop pursuing.
 This kind of person has no future.
 During refinements, you must enter in from a positive perspective and learn the lessons that you should learn; when you pray to God and read His word, you should measure your own state against it, discover your shortcomings, and find that you still have many lessons to learn.
-The more sincerely you seek as you undergo refinements, the more you will find yourself inadequate.
+The more sincerely you pursue as you undergo refinements, the more you will find yourself inadequate.
 When you are experiencing refinements there are many issues that you encounter; you cannot see them clearly, you complain, you reveal your own flesh—only in this way can you discover that you have far too many corrupt dispositions within you.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Are to Be Made Perfect Must Undergo Refinement